 Talks of a possible coming financial crisis, after an expansionary phase that lasted more than 10 years for most Western countries, were preceding this last epidemic.
 Since Brexit and Trump, the revival of nationalism and the emergency of the politics of populism in countries such as Italy, the US or even Germany had become standard talking points.
 However, even these phenomena did not significantly alter the deeply seated belief of utopian liberals that the world was day by day inexorably moving in the direction of progress, societal and technological.
 It was rarely taken into account that progress can move a lot of different things to different people.
 For some people free abortions and gay marriages can be reasons to celebrate, others care more about a decent minimum wage and good social services.

 Take for example Italy.
 The country found itself at the epicenter of the coronavirus outbreak in Europe and has registered almost 30,000 as of today, with the number of deaths having reached 2,158.
-Only a few weeks ago, Italians, in spite of an economy that has never recovered from the crisis 10 years ago, a youth employment level among the highest in Europe and a marked loss of confidence in their nation, were considerably more concerned about the new generation smart phone or the wonders of the Erasmus exchange year than about the fate of their country.
+Only a few weeks ago, Italians, in spite of an economy that has never recovered from the crisis 10 years ago, a youth unemployment level among the highest in Europe and a marked loss of confidence in their nation, were considerably more concerned about the new generation smart phone or the wonders of the Erasmus exchange year than about the fate of their country.
 Some had voted for Salvini, the right-wing leader in the election of two years ago, but his tenure as vice prime minister ended after little more than a year and the country had regained the graces of the European Union.

 But the coronavirus emergency, which some in Italy have called the greatest crisis in the country since the Second World War, may have dealt another blow to Italy’s faith in institutions such as the European Union that are so dear, fundamental and indispensable for utopian liberals.
 When Italy asked for urgent medical supplies under a special European crisis mechanism no EU country responded.
 Help came, but from China.
 A not very carefully thought comment by the President of the European Central Bank Christine Lagarde (“It’s not my job to reduce the spread” – the differential between Italian government bonds and German government bonds) made markets rock, provoking a 17% dive in the Milan Stock Index, Italy’s most important.